Our Daily Bread (October 2, 1934)

 After I watched this Great Depression drama I was divided several ways while thinking of what to tell you about the story.
 It takes place in 1934, when the great fist of poverty was crushing the life and soul out of so many good people around the world.
 I could tell you about the cardboard towns that sprang to life wherever the unemployed and desperately poor gathered.
 I could tell you about my grandfather's house going up for sale at a Sheriff's auction and, just like in this movie, being sold for a pittance to the folk living on the land.

 I could recall stories of my father and mother, married on September 29, 1929, just a month before the great stock market collapse and the beginning of the Great Depression, living for weeks on only carrots and onions from a back-yard garden.
 I could recall the days when tramps and hobos were a proud lot of people who were at one time hard working people in search of the American Dream.
-I could elaborate on the mention of Captain John Smith, founder of the first permanent American commune - ity in Jamestown.
+I could elaborate on the achievements of Captain John Smith, founder of the first permanent American commune-ity in Jamestown.

 I could point out the curious number of unknown actors in this film . . .
 It was made with more than three times the number of actors that were needed . . . and so very many of them had never gotten a paycheck for acting before this film or after . . . .
 What is going on with that?
 I could tell you about music director Alfred Newman who earned 9 academy awards in a motion picture career that included over 300 movies between 1930 and 1974.